pl-strflt/github-mgmt/README.md

-# GitHub Management via Terraform: pl-strflt
+# GitHub Management via Terraform: pl-strflt?

 This repository is responsible for managing GitHub configuration of `pl-strflt` organisation as code with Terraform.
 It was created from [github-mgmt-template](https://github.com/protocol/github-mgmt-template) and it will receive updates from that repository.